-So it turns out that I am a big fan of dip.
+So it turns out that I am a big fan of dip, especially southwest cobb salad dip.
 I pretty much like to eat dip at all time, for all occasions.
 It doesn’t need to be a holiday or special gathering or anything.
 1:12pm on a Tuesday seems like a great time.

 And I have been this way from the moment I stepped foot out of the shelter and security of my parents home.

-Living on your own is not easy, but making dip is.
+Living on your own is not easy, but making southwest cobb salad dip is.
 It’s an easy way to feel rich while sitting on a hand-me-down couch and ignoring the stack of bills on top of empty pizza boxes listening to the AOL dial into the internets.

 Dialed into the internet.
 I am old OK?

 Ok!
-So this dip is a variation of one that I made when I first met my husband many, many many years ago.
+So this southwest cobb salad dip recipe is a variation of one that I made when I first met my husband many, many many years ago.

 I would buy a container of sour cream.
 Add a packet of taco mix.
-Then spread it one a plate.
-Add store bought shredded cheese, one tomato cut up and a can of olives.
+Then spread it on a plate.
+Add store-bought shredded cheese, one tomato cut up and a can of olives.
 It was cheap and good, but this recipe is just a little better.

 I did not add cheese to this recipe, but you certainly can!
 Some crumbled Bleu Cheese or Roquefort would be lovely! (just a bit tangy for my tastes).
 I also like this recipe with a finely grated sharp cheddar.